dragoncoder047/aelith/README.md

 * [X] When player drops object, make it a child of the active level.
   * [X] Need setParent for this, if it is working

-* On loading a new level:
-    1. the player is paused
-    2. the old level is unloaded
-    3. the new level is loaded
-    4. the new level is paused
-    5. the player is teleported to the correct place in the level
-    6. the transition plays
-    7. the player and new level are unpaused

 ## TODO

 * [ ] Make flash trail that shows activation of things follow the data wires